-Figure 6 Results from the Engineering Judgment (a) Sensor Configuration in Subsets (b) SVD Ratios of Different Subsets
+Figure 14 Results from the Traditional Clustering (a) Sensor Configuration in Subsets (b) Condition Numbers of Different Subsets

-To complete simulation part, we wish to further demonstrate the connectivity between SVD ratio and the accuracy of identified modal parameters.
+To complete simulation part, we wish to further demonstrate the connectivity between condition number and the accuracy of identified modal parameters.
 Impulse responses of the suspension bridge are generated at these 78 sensor nodes using only the first 5 modes.
 The response time series was sampled at 200Hz, providing approximately 28 points per period for the highest frequency mode in the simulation.
 Noise was added to the sensor data at each sample as a zero-mean Gaussian sequence with variance σ2.
 In this simulation, σ2 is chosen such that the ratio of the σ to the root-mean-square sensor output averaged over all the 78 sensors is 15%.
 As was described, the ERA was used to extract the mode shapes and natural frequencies from simulated response.
 The block Hankel matrix in ERA has 50 block rows and 250 columns.
 In this work, the correct order of the system was always assumed to be known such that the results of each identification analysis for each subset sensor configuration could be compared directly.